rajat-sh/ASA_TCP_Challenge_ACK/TCP_Challenge_ACK.md

 **Cause**

-1.When ASA/FTD firewall is placed between such client and server, it doesn't understand such a flow by default.
+1. When ASA/FTD firewall is placed between such client and server, it doesn't understand such a flow by default.

-2.Firewall forwards the ACK received from server to the client however the RST from client is dropped by firewall.
+2. Firewall forwards the ACK received from server to the client however the RST from client is dropped by firewall.